drivendataorg/deon/docs/docs/index.md

  - A justification for the change
  - At least 10 thumbs up from the community for the issue
- - A published example (academic or press article) of where neglecting the principle has lead to concrete harm (articles that dicuss potential or hypothetical will not be considered sufficient)
+ - A published example (academic or press article) of where neglecting the principle has lead to concrete harm (articles that discuss potential or hypothetical harm will not be considered sufficient)
  - A consideration of related items that already exist, and why this change is different from what exists

  A pull request to add an item should change: